skylaweber/nflseedR/cran-comments.md

 ## Release summary

-This a patch release fixing minor issues.
+This a patch release fixing an issue with images in Rd files, requested by CRAN.

 ## R CMD check results